-G. INSTITUTIONAL REVIEW BOARD - Enterprise Committee
+I. INSTITUTIONAL REVIEW BOARD - Enterprise Committee

 The Institutional Review Board ("IRB") shall be composed in a manner which meets the requirement of the federal Health and Human Services ("HHS") and Food and Drug Administration ("FDA") regulations for the protection of human subjects.
 The IRB shall have at least five (5) members, with varying backgrounds to promote complete and adequate review of research activities commonly conducted in the institution.
 The IRB shall be sufficiently qualified through the experience and expertise of its members, and the diversity of the members' backgrounds, including consideration of the racial and cultural backgrounds of members and sensitivity to such issues as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human subjects.
-In addition to possessing the professional competence necessary to review specific research activities, the IRB shall be able to ascertain the acceptability of proposed research in terms of institutional commitments and regulations, applicable law, and standards of professional conduct and practice.
+In addition to processing the professional competence necessary to review specific research activities, the IRB shall be able to ascertain the accessibility of proposed research in terms of institutional commitments and regulations, applicable law, and standards of professional conduct and practice.
 The IRB shall, therefore, include persons knowledgeable in these areas.
 If an IRB regularly reviews research that involves a vulnerable category of subjects, including but not limited to subjects covered by specific regulations, the IRB shall include one or more individuals who are primarily concerned with the welfare of these subjects.

 The IRB may not consist entirely of men or entirely of women, or entirely of members of one profession.
 It shall include at least one (1) member whose primary concerns are in nonscientific areas (for example: lawyers, ethicists, members of the clergy), and at least one (1) member who is not otherwise affiliated with the institution or part of the immediate family of a person who is affiliated with the institution.
 No member may participate in the IRB's initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.
 The IRB may, in its discretion, invite individuals with competence in special areas to assist in the review of complex issues which require expertise beyond or in addition to that available on the IRB.
 These individuals may not vote with the IRB.
+The Chair will be a member of the Medical Staff appointed by the Chief Medical Officer (CMO) for a term of 1 year with unlimited extensions as long as the Chair is eligible and approved by the Medical Executive Committee.
+Administrative and financial responsibilities of the IRB will be the responsibility of the CMO or designee.